spuuntries/uni-gimcer/sosej/gdd.md

 ### Core Philosophy

-**Accessible Depth**: Easy to pick up (move your mouse, move your hand), but mastery comes from understanding weight physics, momentum management, and timing.
+**Accessible Depth**: Easy to pick up (move your finger, move your hand), but mastery comes from understanding weight physics, momentum management, and timing.

 **Emergent Comedy**: The physics system naturally creates hilarious moments without forcing humor.
 (Fwiw also just, sausage, in general.)